Ultralight Winter Hot Tent Camping with a Standard Sled

 Using a similar multi use concept we quickly trimmed down our bulky firewood nipper by replacing one of the handles with the handle from the snow shovel we already had along.

-The most creative part in putting together this workshop was applying Don’s principle of multiple use to the sleeping system.
+The most creative part in putting together this workshop was applying Don’s principle of multiple use to the sleeping system to achieve our ultralight setup.
 We all know that the secret to staying warm in the winter is the layering principle, yet most of us immediately forget layering when creating sleeping systems.
 For centuries winter travelers incorporated clothing they already were wearing into the sleeping system, yet we insist on bringing a stand alone huge sleeping bag.
 While learning from traditional knowledge I certainly love to incorporate technology when appropriate.

 For our sleeping system we start with the excellent Down Mat from Exped.
 Since we lose most of our heat to the ground this is an incredible asset for a comfortable winter nights sleep.
 Around this we use the layer system.
 Before settling in we have already changed into our dry merino wool under garment and a down parka.
 By buying a lightweight outer bag with plenty of inside room, we can utilize the down parka and down booties in our sleeping system.
 For this purpose we chose the Exped Dream Walker.
 It has the added benefit of having foot and arm opening allowing it to be turned into a second overstuffed down parka.
 For the really cold nights we turned to something we already had in our camping locker: a nice lightweight summer down bag that can be doubled up as an inside bag focusing on keeping the lower torso warm.